osilander/bacterial-genomics-intro/ngs-voi/index.rst

 SnpEff
 ------

 We will be using |snpeff| to annotate our identified variants.
-The tool will tell us on to which genes we should focus further analyses.
+The tool will tell us which mutations might warrant further analyses.

 Installing software